 How to Build an App Like Donorbox: Nonprofit Donation Management

 Building a donation management app like Donorbox requires an embeddable donation form, Stripe Subscriptions for recurring giving, a donor CRM with giving history, automated tax receipts with PDF generation, and fundraising campaign tracking.
-An MVP costs $80K-$130K and takes 8-12 weeks.
-The key reasons nonprofits build custom are to eliminate Donorbox's 1.5% fee (up to $15K-$18K/year), own donor data outright, and integrate with existing CRM systems like Salesforce or Raiser's Edge.
+RaftLabs builds nonprofit donation platforms for $50K-$110K in 8-12 weeks.
+The key reasons organizations build custom are to eliminate Donorbox's 1.5% fee (up to $15K-$18K/year), own donor data outright, and integrate with Salesforce or Raiser's Edge.

 Key Takeaways